 I can only speak to the novice trails for this particular trip.
 My jeep is bone stock JKU and did fantastically.
-We started out following the “fire road” type road to the north-east and warmed up driving up and down a few of these vertical climbs.
-Got the following video of me going up and around:
+We started following the “fire road” type road to the north-east and warmed up driving up and down a few of these vertical climbs along with some dry creek beds and waterfalls.

 Here I am stretching out my legs and leaning over.

 Time-lapse with some cheesy music as I experiment with GoPro Quik

 Videos of some friends attempting a section my stock jeep would never have made it up there but was fun to watch a Rubicon and Toyota give it a run.
 BTW, you can spend all day off-roading in a stock Jeep and have a blast!